 DanceSport calls for the athletes to use a prescribed technique together with their rhythmic interpretation.
 However, technical competence in itself does not automatically constitute quality in DanceSport.
 All athletes are challenged to demonstrate a perfect synthesis between their proper technique, artistic skills and athleticism.
 Physical conditioning, hard work, stern discipline, mental training and, above all, imagination are the prerequisites for athletes to achieve excellence in DanceSport.
 The biographies of the top competitive couples tell the stories of inspired people in permanent search of perfection.

-DanceSport features in The World Games 2013; check the event calendar for details about when it is scheduled.
+DanceSport featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?